 - The Emerald Route by RK Narayan: This book is Narayan’s account of his travels across his homeland of Karnataka, from the hilly prospects of Mangalore to the gold mines of Kolar and so on.

-- Bangalore & Karnataka by Stark World: This book is a visual treat and carries over 750 fabulous pictures of Karnataka’s wildlife, heritage temples, beaches, palaces and much more.
-Stark World’s photographers have travelled far and wide to bring colourful photographs of city life, people and local art forms.
+- Bangalore & Karnataka by Stark World: This book is a visual treat and carries over 750 fabulous pictures of Karnataka’s wildlife, heritage temples, beaches, palaces, and much more.
+Stark World’s photographers have traveled far and wide to bring colorful photographs of city life, people, and local art forms.

 - Bangalore: The Story of a City by Maya Jayapal: Narrates in an easy manner Bangalore’s history and provides a vivid description of the influences that have shaped the city.

 - Bangalore Mum’s Guide by Rina Mehta